 Anand Pandit Explains Technology Reshaping Modern Cinema

 According to Bollywood Hungama, producer Anand Pandit spoke on National Technology Day about how AI, VFX and virtual production are reshaping Indian filmmaking.
 Per the same article, Pandit cited the AI-modified re-release of the film Raanjhanaa as an example of how modern tools can update older titles.
 Bollywood Hungama reports that Pandit stressed emotional storytelling remains cinema's core even as technical capabilities expand.
-Editorial analysis: Industry observers and practitioners will watch how studios pair generative tools with creative oversight; comparable adoptions in other media have raised questions about consent, archival quality, and provenance that engineers and ML teams must address.
+Industry observers and practitioners will watch how studios pair generative tools with creative oversight; comparable adoptions in other media have raised questions about consent, archival quality, and provenance that engineers and ML teams must address.

 What happened